-The Department of Recreation and Leisure Services Management (RLSM) can prepare you for a variety of career paths in recreation, park and leisure service settings.
+The Department of Recreation and Leisure Services Management (RLSM) can prepare you for a variety of career paths in recreation and park service settings.
 Our program was established in 1978.
-Accreditation was received in 1983 from the National Recreation and Park Association (NRPA) and has been maintained since that time.
-Approximately 70 students are currently majoring in
+National accreditation was received in 1983 from the National Recreation and Park Association (NRPA) and has been maintained since that time.